Pre-planning Schema Migrations

 -- Cloud URL: https://a8m.atlasgo.cloud/schemas/141733920781

-Then, we run atlas schema apply
+Then, run atlas schema apply

 to align the database with the schema state: